SAN DIEGO WEAPONS CHARGES LAWYER

 California has some of the toughest weapons laws in the nation.
 While we all have the right to own and carry weapons (including firearms) under the Second Amendment, there are many federal, state, and local laws that dictate what, how, and where we can keep and carry weapons.
 Accidentally having a pocketknife at a fairground could lead to losing that knife, but it will not typically constitute a weapons charge.
 Carrying a weapon into an airport, however, could.

-To avoid being caught up in an unnecessary weapons charge, review all applicable laws where you will be carrying your weapon, and reach out to a San Diego criminal defense attorney or law enforcement for more information about legal carrying.
+To avoid being caught up in an unnecessary weapons charge, review all applicable laws where you will be carrying your weapon, and reach out to a San Diego weapons charges attorney or law enforcement for more information about legal carrying.

 WHAT ARE COMMON WEAPONS CHARGES?